GitMarco27/marcosanguineti-website/content/post/pythonflow/index.md

 As reported by the developers in the official documentation, Pythonflow is a Python library of dataflow programming, with a syntax very similar to that of Tensorflow, in its graph type.
 This library, simple but extremely powerful in my opinion, is designed for pre-processing flow (pipelines) for artificial intelligence models.
 Among the original goals, emerge:

-- Management of chains of particularly onerous logical and mathematical operations
-- Ability to perform sub-operations contained within the graph, with strong potential for debugging and computational optimization
-- Parallelization, distributed computing, and workload splitting across multiple machines

 But let’s take a step back and understand how and why I came across this tool.

 Find out the complete article on [Medium](https://towardsdatascience.com/pythonflow-from-eager-to-graph-python-programming-6ee51fb9779f).